Launching a Project Management Office: Assessment and Strategy

 4 Key Steps for PMO Assessment and Strategy

-The first stage of “PMO Assessment and Strategy” can be broken into four sub-steps.
+The first stage is broken into four sub-steps.

-1. Assess current status of project management and the portfolio
+1. Assess the current status of project management and the portfolio

-As the saying goes… “You have to know where you are before you know where you’re going.”
-So before you start establishing the PMO, figure out the current state of project management in your organization.
+Before you can establish the PMO, you need to figure out the current state of project management in your organization.

-During this phase, try to identify and engage a project sponsor who shares your vision.
+During this phase, identify and engage a project sponsor who shares your vision.
 Having this support early on will make it easier to overcome challenges in later phases.

 2. Develop desired future state

-Once you have assessed your current, “as-is” state, take some time and as a team decide what you want and need out of the PMO.
+Once you have assessed your current state, decide what the organization needs from a PMO.